|

 Changdeokgung is a remarkabe palace, featuring a unique layout and a massive, stunning 'Secret Garden'(Huwon) that perfectly blends with its natural surroundings.
 Changdeokgung Palace is characterized by its harmony with nature and emphasis on practical, comfortable living spaces for the royals.

 Gyeongbokgung palace, Secret Garden of Changdeokgung palace, Jongmyo Shrine, and the Royal Tombs of Joseon are 4 most beautiful places, masterpiece of Korea’s traditional architecture, and they are monumental architecture, where philosophical ideologies of Confucianism are combined with architecture and art.
-These 4 traditional architectures, Bukhansan Mt and Inwangsan Mt are center of tour Paul introduce.
+These 4 traditional architectures, Folk Museum of Korea, National Museum of Korea, Bukhansan Mt and Inwangsan Mt are major traditional places Paul introduce to guests.

-My goal of tour guide is to help tourists create archives in their minds for the records of memory and the space holding hidden historical and cultural stories and values.
+The goal of Paul's guide is to help tourists create archives in their minds for the records of memory and the space holding hidden historical and cultural stories and values.

 1. Culture, architecture and art of Joseon Dynasty embody Confucian principles.